v2fly/v2fly-github-io/docs/en_US/guide/start.md

 }
 ```

-Make sure the `id` and port number matches the client side configuration.
+Make sure the `id` and port number match the client side configuration.

 ## Client Side